Azizsin7/Azizsin7/README.md

 ---

-Here is some [cheat-sheet](https://github.com/Azizsin7/Cheat-Sheet.git) if you are a beginner like me.
+Here is some [cheat-sheet](https://github.com/Azizsin7/Cheat-Sheet.git) for Markdown if you are a beginner like me.